sa-tre/satre-specification/docs/source/standard.md

 - legal requirements — particularly around data protection and contract management
 - relationship management — engagement with internal and external stakeholders as well as the wider public

-Finally, the will need to consider different {ref}`roles <standard_capability_roles>` with which individuals might interact with the TRE.
+Finally, the organisation will need to consider different {ref}`roles <standard_capability_roles>` with which individuals might interact with the TRE.

-There might be good reasons why any particular TRE does not possess one or more of the capabilities listed in this specification, but we think all TREs should aspire to meet them in the long-term.
+There might be good reasons why any particular TRE does not possess one or more of the capabilities listed in this specification, but most TREs should aspire to meet them in the long-term.

 <!-- List of capabilities.
 Each of these hould be described in prose and accompanied by a short requirements table of "Statement" and "Guidance" for each requirement. -->